kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    Such fortune, such luck, such divine deliverance!
    He informs us of a bargain, in which struck
    Sees us slaying his rival, the poor fuck
-   In exchange for an artifact of no small significance /
+   In exchange for an artifact of god-killing significance /
    And then I am made
    He knows of my sins